aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

 - Random Forest Regressor
 - Histogram-based Gradient Boosting Regressor

-We'll assess these models using mean absolute error (MAE) and root mean squared error (RMSE) to determine which one provides the most accurate predictions for TAVG.
+We'll assess these models using mean absolute error (MAE) and root mean squared error (RMSE) to determine which one provides the most accurate predictions for TAVG, with the baseline being the arithmetic mean of TMIN and TMAX.

 ## Imports

+Let's start by gathering the tools we need in the following:

 ```python